The Creative Genius of Sami Rodriguez | Hotspots! Magazine

 Sami Rodríguez of Miami is a designer, chef and event planner with a flawless sense of style.
 Born and raised in San Juan, Puerto Rico, he developed a love for the arts at an early age.
-That love turned into passion and led him to the historic Southeast Georgia city of Savannah to study at the Savannah College of Art and Design – consistently regarded as one of the best arts colleges in the nation.
+That love turned into passion and led him to the historic Southeast Georgia city of Savannah to study at the Savannah College of Art and Design – consistently regarded as one of the best arts colleges in the nation (Photo: Dale Stine).

 After college, Sami moved to New York City where his career incorporated fashion, interior, graphic, set design and art curation.